Stanisław Klicki: Life

-Born to a lesser szlachta family, Klicki started his military career in 1791, joining the ranks of the National Cavalry.
+Born to a lesser szlachta family using the Prus coat of arms, Klicki started his military career in 1791, joining the ranks of the National Cavalry.
 He fought with distinction in the War of the Constitution.
 A skilled cavalryman, during the Kościuszko's Uprising of 1794 he became the governor of National Cavalry under Tadeusz Kościuszko.
 For his valour shown in the battles of Ostrołęka and Łasia, he was promoted to the rank of Captain of Cavalry.
 Soon afterwards he was attached to Gen. Zieliński.
 After the fall of the uprising he was forced to leave the country and settled in Italy.

 There in 1797 he joined the Polish Legions in Italy and fought under command of Gen. Jan Henryk Dąbrowski.
 Klicki took part in the battles of Legnano, Castel Nuovo, Castel Franco and the battle of Naples.
 During the siege of Mantua in 1799 he was taken prisoner by the Austrians, but was released soon afterwards and returned to his unit.
 Promoted to the rank of Major, he became a commanding officer of the 5th Battalion.
 Soon afterwards, in 1800, he left the infantry and was among the first officers to be accepted in the newly formed 1st Uhlans' Regiment of the Legion.

 During the Napoleonic Wars he fought with distinction in several campaigns.
 During the war against Prussia he took part in the battles of Świdnica, Glogau and Neisse.
 On 1 July 1807 he was again promoted, this time to the rank of podpułkownik (lieutenant colonel).
 In that rank he joined the Vistulan Legion and became the commander of the cavalry of that unit.
 With his men he took part in the Peninsular War and fought in the battles of Mallen, Alagon, Epila and Tudela.
 In the summer of 1808 he fought in the First Siege of Saragossa.
 Following the Siege of Valencia he was awarded by Marshal Louis Gabriel Suchet with a private audience with Napoleon Bonaparte.
 The Emperor granted him a yearly reward of 2000 francs and a promotion to colonel.
 Considered a hero, in 1812 Klicki was made a Baron of the Empire.